enrifransch/JS-Notes/README.md

 ```

 ## Closures
-A closure is a function defined inside another function (called the parent function), and has access to variables that are declared and defined in the parent function scope.
+A closure is a function defined inside another function (called the parent function), and has access to variables that are declared and defined in the parent function scope (lexical environment).

 ```
 foo() // undefined